Skip to main content

 Total 100.0%

-1Subject to the completion of the SS2H ST1 and SS4H wells on the Shenandoah South pad 2.
+1Subject to the completion of SS-4H wells on the Shenandoah South pad 2.

 About Tamboran (B2) Pty Limited